 The Zephyr has three distinct vistas as you ride it from end to end.
-Going from east to west, you start with the midwest planes, agriculture, windmills, and industry.
-The next day you wake up going thought pastures, industry, and start your journey through the Rockies.
+From east to west, you start with the midwest planes, agriculture, windmills, and industry.
+The next day you wake up going through pastures, industry and start your journey through the Rockies.
 After your final slumber aboard the Zephry, you wake up to see the Sierra Nevadas before reaching the ports and industries of California.
 If you only take one big train trip, this would be one of the ones I suggest.

-Amenities on this train include a dining car, Sightseer lounge car with the cafe on the lower level, baggage service, coach class, and sleepers.
-The Califonia Zephry traditional dining car menu and cafe menu (these menus can change at any time).
+Amenities on this train include a dining car, a Sightseer lounge car with the cafe on the lower level, baggage service, coach class, and sleepers.
+The Califonia Zephry has a traditional dining car menu and cafe menu (these menus can change at any time).

-The cost from Sturtevant to Omaha leg was $122 for the both of us with the coupon.
-Coming home originally was $104 for the both of us, but I changed the date to Sunday, and that dropped that cost $3.
+The cost from Sturtevant to Omaha leg was $122 for both of us with the coupon.
+Coming home originally was $104 for the both of us, but I changed the date to Sunday, which dropped that cost by $3.
 The savings came off the Hiwatha portion of the ticket because there are not weekend priority train prices.
 Priority trains tickets are slightly more.

-The round trip is from Omaha, NE, to SVT. and back if a few weeks was $184.50 with my Rail Passenger Membership discount.
+The round trip is from Omaha, NE, to SVT. and back in a few weeks was $184.50 with my Rail Passenger Membership discount.

 The gear & packing

 For this trip, I am using both of my travel backpacks.
-The first time out, I am using my eBags Professional Weekender because it is slim, and I am only packing a few things.
-My second trip 40-liter bag from Tortuga (mine is no longer in production) is going to come along.
+I am using my eBags Professional Weekender for the first time out because it is slim, and I am only packing a few things.
+My second trip 40-liter bag from Tortuga (mine is no longer in production) will come along.
 I will need a few more things because I am staying out longer.

 - One Sweater